 New Scout Adventure Day is for new Cub Scouts.
 Activities will include rocket launching, archery, crafts, outdoor activities and more!
-Boys who join Cub Scouts will receive a rocket that they can design, build, and launch at Rocket Day.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
+Youth who join Cub Scouts will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 *Rocket Days held in Thunder Wolf, Orion, Phoenix/Iron Horse and San Jacinto Districts.